 • “Current Trends in Non-Tax Estate Planning,” ABA Section of Real Property, Trust, and Estate Law, Spring Symposium, April 2017

-• Adjunct professor, Stetson University College of Law, Estate Planning, Spring 2023
+• Adjunct Professor of Estate Planning, Stetson University College of Law, Spring 2023

 • Florida Bar Association